The Walnut Tree villa has a great advantage in having easy access to all areas of the island.

 Nearby Sami comes alive in the summer months – a busy tourist centre with restaurants, bars and shops and the nearby attractions of Sami Acropolis, Melissani Cave Lake, Drogarati Cave and the beautiful beach of Antisamos.
 Up the coast towards the harbour towns of Aghia Efimia and Fiskardo, are villages, beautiful unspoilt country, little coves and beautiful beaches to explore.
 Both Efimia and Fiskardo have marinas, welcoming yachts and their crews from all over the world.
 The island’s wildernesses, the Kefalonian National Parks of Aenos and Roudi and the capital, Argostoli with markets, museums and shops are all within easy reach.

-The history of the town goes back to Mycenean times; some people think that Odyseus’s kingdom was Kefalonia and perhaps even the Sami area.
+The history of the town goes back to Mycenaean times; some people think that Odysseus’s kingdom was Kefalonia and perhaps even the Sami area.
 In 187 BC Sami held off a Roman siege for six weeks; despite their efforts, the town was over run and the Romans occupied Kefalonia for around four hundred years.
 Just above our villa (below the yellow unfinished house), a Roman farm was unearthed and excavated a few years ago.
 There are photos of the excavation in a blog on this website.

 Sami is also a ferry port with daily sailings to the island of Ithaca and the city of Patras on the mainland (onward for Athens and the Italian ports of Ancona, Venice, Bari and Brindisi) plus twice weekly sailings to the port of Vasiliki on Lefkada (onward for Corfu and central and northern Greece).